UCLA holds off Marquette 69-60 to win 5th in a row - WHIZ News

 Marquette had won four of five coming in, including an upset of then-No. 4 Wisconsin.
 But the Eagles were held to just two field goals over the final seven minutes of their first road game of the season.

-Koby McEwen clanked a 3-pointer off the rim and Garcia’s 3-point attempt rimmed out in the closing seconds.
+McEwen clanked a 3-point shot off the rim and Garcia’s 3-point attempt rimmed out in the closing seconds.

 The Eagles opened the game with an 18-11 run, including seven by Carton, during which they built their largest lead of eight points.